FireBirdJZ/forward_data-llm_ie/README.md

 2. The second module compares two large language models(gpt3.5turbo and Beluga which is a finetuned Llama2) by running a set of web information extraction prompts to test the capability of each model with direct comparison of each other.

+The Rest of the folders and files were used in exploration and research such as the experiments folder which tests things out dealing with langchain, natbot, and vector databases.

 A Break Down of the structure of the repo's file structure:
 ```
 .